PatrykLisik/iad/Rozgrzewka_2/README.md

 ## Before you start

-It is worth mentioning that this thing is little hard and to understand competently.
-You need to have at least 2 seasons of Rick and Morty watched to understand math and code without preparation.
+It is worth mentioning that this thing is little hard.
+To understand it competently, you need to have at least 2 seasons of Rick and Morty watched to understand math and code without preparation.

 ## Abstract